-We are a clinical-stage biopharmaceutical company focused on the development of GP2, an immunotherapy to prevent breast cancer recurrences in patients who have previously undergone surgery.
+We are a clinical-stage biopharmaceutical company focused on our Phase III clinical trial, Flamingo-01, which is evaluating GLSI-100, an immunotherapy to prevent breast cancer recurrences.
 GP2 is a 9 amino acid transmembrane peptide of the HER2/neu protein, a cell surface receptor protein that is expressed in a variety of common cancers, including expression in 75% of breast cancers at low (1+), intermediate (2+), and high (3+ or over-expressor) levels.
 The combination of GP2 + GM-CSF is called GLSI-100.
-In a completed randomized, single-blinded, placebo-controlled, multi-center Phase IIb clinical trial led by MD Anderson Cancer Center, no recurrences were observed in patients treated with GLSI-100 in the HER2/neu 3+ adjuvant setting after median 5 years of follow-up, if the patients were treated, followed, and remained disease free over the first 6 months, which is the time required to reach peak immunity and thus maximum efficacy and protection (p = 0.0338).
-For the 146 patients who have been treated with GLSI-100 to date over 4 clinical trials, treatment was well tolerated and no serious adverse events were observed related to the immunotherapy.

-We have commenced Flamingo-01, a Phase III clinical trial with Baylor College of Medicine as the global primary investigator site.
+We are currently expanding Flamingo-01 into Europe with plans to open up to 150 sites globally.
 Flamingo-01 is designed to evaluate the safety and efficacy of GLSI-100 in HER2/neu positive patients with residual disease or high-risk pathologic complete response at surgery and who have completed both neoadjuvant and postoperative adjuvant trastuzumab based treatment.

 To date, we have not generated any revenue and we have incurred net losses.
-Our net losses were approximately \$7.8 million and \$4.6 million for the years ended December 31, 2022 and 2021, respectively and \$2.1 million and \$1.9 million for the three months ended March 31, 2023 and 2022, respectively.
+Our net losses were approximately \$8.9 million and \$7.8 million for the years ended December 31, 2023 and 2022, respectively and \$2.5 million and \$2.1 million for the three months ended March 31, 2024 and 2023, respectively.